EddyVerbruggen/footplr/README.md

 > A native application built with NativeScript-Vue, using Firebase!

+## Disclaimer
+This is a Dutch app that will be available in the App stores in Q1 2019.
+Feel free to look at the code and copy anything you like.

 ## Configuration
+I don't recommend trying to run the app, because the Firebase config files are missing in this repo.

-Download your `google-services.json` and `GoogleService-Info.plist` from the Firebase console, and add them to the appropriate `App_Resources` folders.
+If you still want to try and run the app you'll need your own Firebase backend configured properly, and download your `google-services.json` and `GoogleService-Info.plist` from the Firebase console, and add them to the appropriate `App_Resources` folders.

+Ask me for a DB dump if you're really anxious to run it locally.

 ## Usage